 Please join the Luskin School of Public Affairs Group once you register.

 Alumni of the Year awards honor members of the alumni community who have been impactful through community service, public service, University service and/or professional achievement.
 By recognizing alumni, the award hopes to inspire leaders and change agents who advance solutions to society’s most-pressing problems.

-Nelson Esparza MPP ’15, an economics instructor at Fresno City College, won a grass-roots bid for Fresno’s city council.
+The MPP Alumus of the Year for 2019 is Nelson Esparza MPP ’15, an economics instructor at Fresno City College who won a grass-roots bid for Fresno’s city council.
 His latest win follows a successful campaign in 2016 for a spot on the Fresno County Board of Education in which he unseated a longtime incumbent.

-“I attribute my success to the variety of different variables, but my experience at the Luskin School was just invaluable,” said Esparza, who will serve out his school board term until he takes the oath of office for his new role in January.
+“I attribute my success to the variety of different variables, but my experience at the Luskin School was just invaluable,” said Esparza, who served out his school board term until he took the oath of office for his new role .
 “It wasn’t just the nitty-gritty of the public policy that we got into in the classroom.
 It was the leadership aspects that I was able to engage in with my peers inside and outside of the classroom and through the different supplemental programs that Luskin offered.”

-Esparza said he is excited about the opportunity to impact public policy in Fresno.
+Esparza said in a 2018 interview that he was excited about the opportunity to impact public policy in Fresno.
 He cited independent study with Luskin Public Policy Professor Mark A. Peterson and “instrumental” advice from Michael Dukakis, visiting professor of public policy and the 1988 Democratic presidential nominee, as elements contributing to his win.